multiversx/mx-docs/docs/developers/nft-tokens.md

 ## **Example flow**

-Let's see a complete flow of creating and transferring a Semi Fungible Token.
+Let's see a complete flow of creating and transferring a Semi-Fungible Token.

-**Step 1: Issue/Register a Semi Fungible Token**
+**Step 1: Issue/Register a Semi-Fungible Token**

 ```
 {